 The role of human service professionals

 “My passion is to help build up struggling families within the community by empowering them with knowledge of resources available to them and helping them learn new tools to help their own families succeed.
-My coursework at UM-Dearborn helped me to learn to be more collaborative with others who share my goals and taught me more about the administrative end of human services (grant writing, program development, assessment, etc).”
+My UM-Dearborn coursework helped me learn to be more collaborative with others who share my goals and taught me more about the administrative end of human services (grant writing, program development, assessment, etc).”

 Making a difference